 If the dispute is unavoidable, however, it is important to prepare and plan to deal with the problem in a way that gets it resolved efficiently and successfully.
 Our goal is to help our clients achieve these end results.

 Real estate law in Laguna Hills and the rest of California are always changing.
-No matter what side of the coin you're on, make sure you have J. Eric LeVine by your side to assist you with any real estate legalities.
+No matter what side of the coin you're on, make sure you have me by your side to assist you with any real estate legalities.

 Evictions are an exacting process.
 California law requires that proper notice be given before the lawsuit is filed.
 Because an eviction is treated as a summary procedure, it moves quickly to trial returning the property to the landlord without excessive delay.
 We handle evictions for both commercial and residential properties.
-We predominantly represent landlords, however, we also represent commercial tenants, typically tenants in shopping centers.
-J. Eric LeVine has extensive experience in crafting and litigating leases and rental agreements.
-If an eviction is to take place, expedience is essential.
+We predominantly represent landlords, however, we also represent commercial tenants, typical tenants in shopping centers.
+I have extensive experience in drafting and litigating leases and rental agreements.
+If an eviction is to take place, experience is essential.

-J. Eric LeVine has litigated and resolved many such disputes involving sales transactions, commercial property usage, leases, options, construction and many more.
-J Eric LeVine will pursue damage claims and provide full defenses when appropriate.
+I have litigated and resolved many such disputes involving sales transactions, commercial property usage, leases, options, construction, and many more.
+I will pursue damage claims and provide full defenses when appropriate.

 Sellers of residential real estate are required under California law to disclose known problems with the property in writing to the buyer.
 A buyer who has purchased a home that has defects or problems that should have been disclosed by the seller can recover damages.
 It is important to act quickly once these problems have become apparent.
-J. Eric LeVine has prosecuted and defended many such claims successfully.
+I have prosecuted and defended many such claims successfully.

 The majority of homes located in Orange County are governed by homeowner and condominium associations.
-When issues or problems arise between a homeowner and the HOA, there are alternative procedures available which may help resolve them without having to resort to filing or defending a lawsuit.
+When issues or problems arise between a homeowner and the HOA, there are alternative procedures available that may help resolve them without having to resort to filing or defending a lawsuit.
 Any dispute with an HOA begins with the CC&Rs (the governing documents for the HOA).
 They must be explicit in what is allowed or disallowed.
-Homeowners have a number of rights and protections with regards to the enforcement of the CC&Rs, assessments and enforcement of past due assessments.
-J. Eric LeVine has represented many homeowners with issues involving homeowners associations.
+Homeowners have a number of rights and protections with regards to the enforcement of the CC&Rs, assessments, and enforcement of past-due assessments.
+I have represented many homeowners with issues involving homeowners associations.

 This is a remedy that is available to force the sale of a jointly owned property when one of the owners refuses to do so.
 It is a complex area of the law which requires several critical steps in order to protect your interests.
-The relationship of the parties, express and implied agreements between them, and the usage and occupation of the property are all factors which can affect the ultimate outcome of the case.
+The relationship between the parties, express and implied agreements between them, and the usage and occupation of the property are all factors that can affect the ultimate outcome of the case.
 If the parties cannot resolve the case between themselves, the court has the power to appoint a referee to sell the property and distribute the proceeds from its sale in accordance with the order of the court.
-J. Eric LeVine has litigated and resolved many of these types of cases.
+I have litigated and resolved many of these types of cases.

 When a boundary line has been crossed by a neighbors' driveway or their garage or other building it results in what is called an encroachment and is actionable in court.
 A common problem between neighbors can also result from the fences and walls separating their properties.
-Unknown rights may exist with regards to the use of another's property by way of an easement.
-Because these usually involve disputes between neighbors, J. Eric LeVine strives first to bring the parties to a mediation in an attempt to settle the dispute.
+Unknown rights may exist with regard to the use of another's property by way of an easement.
+Because these usually involve disputes between neighbors, I strive first to bring the parties to mediation in an attempt to settle the dispute.
 If this is unsuccessful, litigation must be the next step.